AmineToualbi/Robo-Runner/README.md

 Robo-Runner was developed in a team of three in an agile environment.
 Among this team, Amine Toualbi was the team leader, Rich Mallek the development manager, and Leilin Su the testing manager.

 Robo-Runner was created using ActionScript 3, DragonBones, and Starling 2.4.
+The development environment was the latest version of Flash Develop.